 GASB Statement No. 82, Pension Issues - an Amendment of GASB Statements No. 67, No. 68, and No. 73, addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
-The Department is required to implement GASB Statement No. 82 beginning with the year ending April 30, 2019.
+The Department is required to implement GASB Statement No. 82 in the fiscal year beginning May 1, 2018.

 GASB Statement No. 83, Certain Asset Retirement Obligations, addresses accounting and financial reporting for certain asset retirement obligations.
-The Department is required to implement GASB Statement No. 83 beginning with the year ending April 30, 2020.
+The Department is required to implement GASB Statement No. 83 in the fiscal year beginning May 1, 2019.

 GASB Statement No. 84, Fiduciary Activities, improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The Department is required to implement GASB Statement No.84 beginning with the year ending April 30, 2020.
+The Department is required to implement GASB Statement No.84 in the fiscal year beginning May 1, 2019.

 GASB Statement No. 85, Omnibus 2017, addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits).
-The Department is required to implement GASB Statement No.85 beginning with the year ending April 30, 2019.
+The Department is required to implement GASB Statement No.85 in the fiscal year beginning May 1, 2018.